infinix flip

 Monster Hunter: World is shaping up to be a true successor and sequel to the franchise.
 It’s very much the monster hunter we all loved and grew up with but with much-needed improvements and makeovers.
 Its new combat mechanics and map changes certainly gave the game a fresh new look, not to mention its graphics have improved since it’s now on more powerful hardware.

-Overall, we are very excited about the game and we can’t wait for its release on the PS4 and Xbox One on January 26, 2018, and on the PC at a later date.
+Overall, we are very excited about the game and we can’t wait for its release on the and on January 26, 2018, and on the PC at a later date.
 Oh, don’t forget the game is slated to have a beta test next month.
 You can find out more details of that here.
 To quench your thirst, you can also watch our demo footage below.

-Avatar for Zen Estacio
+Zen Estacio

 Zen Estacio is a Multimedia Producer for YugaTech.
 He is the team's laptop guru and one of their resident gamers.
 He has a monthly column compiling the latest and greatest the Nintendo Switch has to offer.
 Aside from that, he regularly writes gaming news, reviews, and impressions.
 You can hit him up at @papanZEN